snehasharma2330/hr_analytics_excel_dashboard/README.md

 ## KEY INSIGHTS
-### The organisation has 1470 total employees of which 237 left, resulting in an attrition rate of 16%.
+###  The organisation has 1470 total employees of which 237 left, resulting in an attrition rate of 16%.
-### The Research and Development department recorded the highest employee attrition (133 employees) , followed by Sales (92 employees) while Human Resources had the lowest attrition (12 employees).
+###  The Research and Development department recorded the highest employee attrition (133 employees) , followed by Sales (92 employees) while Human Resources had the lowest attrition (12 employees).
-### Laboratory Technician (62 employees) and Sales Execution (57 employees) experienced the highest employee turnover among all job roles.
+###  Laboratory Technician (62 employees) and Sales Execution (57 employees) experienced the highest employee turnover among all job roles.
-### The (26-35) age group recorded the highest employee attrition, suggesting that early to mid-career employees are more likely to leave the organisation.
+###  The (26-35) age group recorded the highest employee attrition, suggesting that early to mid-career employees are more likely to leave the organisation.
-### The Average Monthly Income across the organisation is 6503 with the Human Resource department reporting the highest average salary among the departments.
+###  The Average Monthly Income across the organisation is 6503 with the Human Resource department reporting the highest average salary among the departments.
 ---

 ## BUSINESS RECOMMENDATIONS
-### Prioritize retention initiatives like career growth, rewards, compensation and workplace flexibility in the Research and Development and Sales departments, which together account for 225 of the 237 attrition cases
+###  Prioritize retention initiatives like career growth, rewards, compensation and workplace flexibility in the Research and Development and Sales departments, which together account for 225 of the 237 attrition cases
-### Review overtime policies and workload distribution, especially for employees regularly working overtime, to help reduce burnout and salary enhancement to improve retention.
+###  Review overtime policies and workload distribution, especially for employees regularly working overtime, to help reduce burnout and salary enhancement to improve retention.
-### Take feedback suggestion discussions and career development with employees in those roles which they have the highest turnover to know the employee’s needs.
+###  Take feedback suggestion discussions and career development with employees in those roles which they have the highest turnover to know the employee’s needs.
-### Develop targeted engagement and career growth programs for the employees in the 26-35 age group where attrition is highest.
+###  Develop targeted engagement and career growth programs for the employees in the 26-35 age group where attrition is highest.
-### Monitor promotion cycles and identify employees with long promotion gaps to improve career growth and employee satisfaction.
+###  Monitor promotion cycles and identify employees with long promotion gaps to improve career growth and employee satisfaction.
 ---

 ## CONCLUSION